ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 INFO [snovault.batchupgrade][MainThread] Sum errors: 0
 INFO [snovault.batchupgrade][MainThread] Run Time: 11.91 minutes
 ```
-If you do see errors in the summary above, you need to look back to the log above and find out what objects and/or why they failed upgrades.
+If you do see any errors in the summary above, you would need to look at log above and must find out what objects failed the upgrade and why.

 7. If applicable you may need to update audits on the metadata.
 Please refer to [making_audits]